MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroupSiteListItemLink.md

 ## SYNOPSIS
 Create a sharing link for a listItem.
-The createLink action creates a new sharing link if the specified link type doesn't already exist for the calling application.If a sharing link of the specified type already exists for the app, this action will return the existing sharing link. listItem resources inherit sharing permissions from the list the item resides in.
+The createLink action creates a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, this action will return the existing sharing link. listItem resources inherit sharing permissions from the list the item resides in.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupSiteListItemLink](/powershell/module/Microsoft.Graph.Groups/New-MgGroupSiteListItemLink?view=graph-powershell-1.0)

 ## SYNTAX